jakkra/Gesture-Detecting-Macro-Keyboard/README.md

 **Current AutoHotkey script works as following**

-On the computer focus one window and then hold down one of SWITCH_1-5 for 2s.
+On the computer focus one window and then hold down one of SWITCH_1-10 for 2s.
 This will connect this key to that specific window.
 When clicking the key it will focus window if not in focus, and if in focus minimize it.

-**Gestures are mapped as following right now**
+**Gestures are mapped as following**
 | Gesture        | Action | How to remember
 | ------------- |:-------------|:-------------|
 |ARROW_RIGHT | Media key next track | > as in next